newageoflight/gsse-anki/protocols.md

     - I didn't consider this enough of a problem for Image Occlusions which is why I haven't developed similar templates for them

 ## Export settings
+- If you're not confident with Git or Github, I'd prefer you export an APKG and send it to me for integration.
+Nonetheless, I still encourage everyone to learn.
 - If exporting an APKG: make sure you uncheck "Include scheduling information".
 We aren't learning in sync so this is unnecessary.
 - If exporting to CrowdAnki:
     - Make sure you integrate the changes from the newest commit first!
+Either download the repo as a ZIP or pull it from Github.
     - Once you are sure you have, select the parent folder (i.e. the `gsse-anki` repository) and export here!
 Don't export into the `Anki_for_GSSE` deck folder otherwise you'll get a deck inside a deck

 ## The absolute basics of using Git, Github and Github Desktop